YongoDavid/DEME-2024-OCTOBER/README.md

 New day ,same grind.
 the new version of node has been installed and is working now. i still need to test chakra and why it is not still working on my project.
+Also i need to update my portfolio with my qwasar projects.